Edible benefits of guava

 Qualities of Guava

-The guava pulp has a nice texture and fleshy, sweet and slightly acidic taste, This fruit can be white, yellow, pink or red, depending on variety.
+The guava pulp has a nice and fleshy texture, with a sweet and slightly acidic taste, This fruit can be white, yellow, pink or red, depending on variety.

 The fruits are ripen when the shell reaches a yellowish green hue pink or yellow, depending on the variety.
 Then they are ready for consumption.